Acute cystitis is an infection of the bladder or lower urinary tract. Acute means that the infection begins suddenly.

 Follow-up may include urine cultures.
 These tests will make sure the bacterial infection is gone.

 Lifestyle changes may help prevent some urinary tract infections.

 Most cases of cystitis are uncomfortable, but go away without complications after treatment.

 When to Contact a Medical Professional

-- You have already been diagnosed and symptoms get worse
+- Have already been diagnosed and symptoms get worse

-Uncomplicated urinary tract infection; UTI - acute; Acute bladder infection; Acute bacterial cystitis
+Uncomplicated urinary tract infection; UTI - acute cystitis; Acute bladder infection; Acute bacterial cystitis